Home/ Blog/ Healthy Living/

 Only share what you’re comfortable with

 You may find that you aren’t ready to share the full details of your identity right off the bat and that’s okay.
-“You may be asked specific questions and you don't have to answer them until you feel comfortable,” says Gilbert.
-“If you aren't ready to discuss details, you can keep it more vague at first.
-You can say things like, ‘I've been exploring my gender identity and might want to discuss hormones at some point, what would that look like?’”
+A provider should ask for consent to talk about your health, and you shouldn’t feel pressured to answer if you’re not comfortable.
+A starting place may be sharing a general statement about your health needs.
+You can share things like, “I’ve been exploring my gender identity and how I feel most embodied as my authentic self.
+I may want to discuss medical affirmation and hormone therapy - what would that look like?”
 Trust takes time to build.
 The more you talk about this subject with your provider, the more comfortable you’ll become.

 Have the conversation when you feel comfortable

 Since this conversation may leave you feeling vulnerable or exposed, you should do whatever you can to maximize comfort.
-For some, that may mean asking the doctor to talk for a few minutes before you undress and switch into a gown.
+For some, that may mean asking the provider to talk for a few minutes before you undress and switch into a gown.
 For others, that may mean talking in an office outside of the exam room entirely.
 Decide whether you’ll feel most at ease bringing this up at the beginning or at the end of the visit.

 Know that it’s okay to feel like someone might not be the right provider for you